CLAIRE-Labo/python-ml-research-template/README.md

   We give a structure and some templates for those.
 - Remember to pin your dependencies whenever you install new ones.
   More on this in the installation guides.
-- If using datasets, describe how to obtain those and where to put them.
-  The template has a common directory structure across all installation methods.
 - Keep your `reproducibility_scripts/` directory up to date.
   Commit it regularly and run your jobs with those scripts.
   More on this in the [Reproducibility](#reproducibility) section.